Winterim

 Grades 6-12, Morning, Outdoor Adventure/Education

 You have heard about the Perimeter Trail and have seen the signs.
 Now it's time to lace up your boots and follow those blue blazes.
 During this week-long course, students will take a walk on Sewanee's wild side by hiking the 20+ mile Perimeter Trail in five days.
-Each day, students will explore a different section of the trail, visiting some well-known areas such as Shakerag Hollow, the Forestry Cabin, Proctor's Hall, and the Memorial Cross, but also some lesser known spots such as Dotson Point, King's Farm, Audubon Lake, and Elliot Point.
+Each day, students will explore a different section of the trail, visiting some well-known areas such as Shakerag Hollow, the Forestry Cabin, Proctor's Hall, and the Memorial Cross, but also some lesser-known spots such as Dotson Point, King's Farm, Audubon Lake, and Elliot Point.
+Guest experts will join us on the trail throughout the week.
 The winter landscape will provide us with wide-open views of the valleys and coves, and we'll take in lakes, streams, waterfalls, and lots of interesting geological features. *This course satisfies a Cumberland Scholars requirement.

 Outdoor Climbing and Exploration